STHLabUOL/LTSforWASN/README.md

 | n_setups | Number of setups (aka geometries) simulated.

 ### 3.2 Estimate SRO and preliminary ACS
-After the database is created, SRO and preliminary ACS estimation is carried out in `ii_estimate_SRO_and_pACS.m`.
+After the database is created, SRO and preliminary ACS (pACS) estimation is carried out in `ii_estimate_SRO_and_pACS.m`.
 Remember to update the paths for test and training database in `Config.m` if you are not using the provided data but instead created your own in 3.1.

 This script requires no further configuration and can be executed as-is.
 The results will be stored in `databases/<training-database>/results/est_results.mat`.